-- This microwave oven is not approved or tested for marine use. - Do not mount this appliance over a sink. - Do not mount the microwave oven over or near any portion of a heating or cooking appliance. - Do not store anything directly on top of the microwave oven surface when the microwave oven is in operation. - Do not operate this appliance if it has a damaged power cord or plug, if it is not working properly, or if it has been damaged or dropped. - Do not cover or block any openings on the appliance. - Use this appliance only for its intended use as described in this manual.
+- Read and follow the specific precautions in the Precautions to Avoid Possible Exposure to Excessive Microwave Energy section above. - This appliance must be grounded.
+Connect only to a properly grounded outlet.
+See the Grounding Instructions section on page 5. - Install or locate this appliance only in accordance with the provided installation instructions. - Be certain to place the front surface of the door three inches or more back from the countertop edge to avoid accidental tipping of the appliance in normal usage. - This microwave oven is not approved or tested for marine use. - Do not mount this appliance over a sink. - Do not mount the microwave oven over or near any portion of a heating or cooking appliance. - Do not store anything directly on top of the microwave oven surface when the microwave oven is in operation. - Do not operate this appliance if it has a damaged power cord or plug, if it is not working properly, or if it has been damaged or dropped. - Do not cover or block any openings on the appliance. - Use this appliance only for its intended use as described in this manual.
 Do not use corrosive chemicals or vapors in this appliance.
-This microwave oven is specifically designed to heat, dry or cook food, and is not intended for laboratory or industrial use. - Do not store this appliance outdoors.
-Do not use this product near water-for example, in a wet basement, near a swimming pool, near a sink or in similar locations. - Keep power cord away from heated surfaces. - Do not immerse power cord or plug in water.
+This microwave oven is specifically designed to heat, dry or cook food, and is not intended for laboratory or industrial use.

-- Do not let power cord hang over edge of table or counter. - To reduce the risk of fire in the oven cavity: - Do not overcook food.
-Carefully attend appliance when paper, plastic or other combustible materials are placed inside the oven while cooking. - Remove wire twist-ties and metal handles from paper or plastic containers before placing them in the oven. - Do not use the oven for storage purposes.
-Do not leave paper products, cooking utensils or food in the oven when not in use. - If materials inside the oven ignite, keep the oven door closed, turn the oven off and disconnect the power cord, or shut off power at the fuse or circuit breaker panel.
-If the door is opened, the fire may spread. - See door surface cleaning instructions in the Care and cleaning of the microwave oven section of this manual. - GE does not support any servicing of the microwave.
-We strongly recommend that you do not attempt to service the microwave yourself. - As with any appliance, close supervision is necessary when used by children.
+- Do not store this appliance outdoors.
+Do not use this product near water-for example, in a wet basement, near a swimming pool, near a sink or in similar locations. - Keep power cord away from heated surfaces. - Do not immerse power cord or plug in water. - Do not let power cord hang over edge of table or counter. - To reduce the risk of fire in the oven cavity: - Do not overcook food.
+Carefully attend appliance when paper, plastic, or other combustible materials are placed inside the oven while cooking. - -Remove wire twist-ties and metal handles from paper or plastic containers before placing them in the oven. - -Do not use the oven for storage purposes.
+Do not leave paper products, cooking utensils, or food in the oven when not in use. - If materials inside the oven ignite, keep the oven door closed, turn the oven off, and disconnect the power cord, or shut off power at the fuse or circuit breaker panel.
+If the door is opened, the fire may spread. - See door surface cleaning instructions in the Care and cleaning of the microwave oven section of this manual. - GE does not support any servicing of this microwave oven, except as described by the Consumer Support section of this manual.
+Do not attempt to service the microwave oven yourself.
+If service is desired, then this appliance should be serviced only by qualified service personnel.
+Contact nearest authorized service facility for examination, repair or adjustment. - As with any appliance, close supervision is necessary when used by children.